guihleao/CarteMarbehan/README.md

 The file items.json is generated from the first page ods file osm_tags_filter.ods (using a csv2json online converter).
 The second page can be used to generate the overpass query.

+## License
+This work is licensed under the MIT license https://opensource.org/licenses/MIT.

 ## TO DO